 The simple moving average (SMA) is a popular technical analysis tool.
 Used mainly to identify trends, it is one of the most commonly used indicators across all financial markets.
 The SMA works by smoothing out past price data.

-It shows the average price of a security over a certain length of time and is plotted as a single line on a chart.
+Trading with the SMA shows the average price of a security over a certain length of time and is plotted as a single line on a candlestick chart.
 Because it is customisable over different time horizons, the SMA is used by both short-term traders and long-term investors.

 For example, a short-term trader may use the 20-day simple moving average to identify short-term price trends.
 In contrast, a long-term investor may use the 200-day SMA to identify the long-term trend.
-It can be applied to stocks, currencies, indices, exchange-traded funds (ETFs) and many other investments.
+It can be applied to all financial markets, such as shares, currencies, indices and exchange-traded funds (ETFs).

-The simple moving average is a lagging indicator because it is based on past prices.
+The simple moving average is a lagging indicator because it is based on past price data.
 The longer the time period of the SMA, the greater the lag.
-While the SMA is a helpful technical analysis tool, it is best used along with other popular indicators such as trend lines, volume and Bollinger Bands®.
+While the SMA is a helpful technical analysis tool, it is best used along with other popular indicators such as trendlines and volume analysis.

 There are two main ways to use the simple moving average.
 The first is trend analysis.
 At a very basic level, traders and investors use the SMA to assess market sentiment and get an idea of whether the price of a security is trending up or down.